 Customizing

-Users can customize position and behaviour of actions inside the sbb-header component
+Users can customize position and behavior of actions inside the <sbb-header> component

 1. four action items (with custom icons);